c-sanders/ScaleAndSetSize/README.md

 This should add - by prepending to the front of the list of directories that Python searches for modules, the directory which contains the Python Script.

+For example, if the Python source code file which implements a Plugin, resides in /home/foo/.gimp-2.8/plug-ins, then you should execute the following command;

+	>>> sys.path = "/home/foo/.gimp-2.8/plug-ins" + sys.path

 Now you should only have to invoke the following two commands in order to get the Python Script to run from within GIMP.